manali1230/go/17-files/README.md

 [FILES]

-This is `Files` go code and I am using Visual Studio WSL[Ubuntu] for performing practical.
+This is `Files` go code and I am using Visual Studio Code for performing practical.
 I have installed `go` Extension in visual studio.

 1. this command will generate a `go.mod` file.